Tax Clinic 2018

 - The address you lived at (including postal code)

-- The name of the landlady/landlord/company that owned it, or the person you subletted from
+- The name of the landlord/company that owned it, or the person you subletted from

-You should get a letter/receipt from your landlord (or sublettor) confirming the above, in case CRA audits you in the future.
-Easiest way is to write the letter yourself, print it off and get them to sign it.
-Make sure the letter contains the above 3 items as well as your name!
+You should get a letter/receipt from your landlord (or sublettor) confirming the above, in case the CRA reviews your claim in the future.
+The easiest way is to write the letter yourself, print it off and get them to sign it.
+Make sure the letter contains the above 4 items as well as your name!

-Lived in Residence in 2016?
+Lived in Residence in 2017?
 No evidence/receipt needed.
 If you are a student and live in a designated Ontario university, college or private school residence, you may qualify for $25.
-Make sure your preparer knows!
+Make sure your prepar0r knows!

 Moving Expenses If you moved, and are now 40 km closer to your new workplace, you may be able to deduct moving expenses against the income you earned (eg. move from studying at Waterloo -> your parents' house in Toronto for co-op).
 The information needed is: